INTERNSHIPS

 • Sealaska shareholder or descendant of a shareholder

-• Currently enrolled in post-secondary institution or recently graduated
+• Currently enrolled in post-secondary institution or graduated (check role requirements as some require proof of graduation)

 • Ability and willingness to travel internationally

-• Commit to 8-week program timeline (3 weeks in Alaska, 5 weeks in the UK)
+• Commit to 8-week program timeline (2 weeks in Alaska, 6 weeks in the UK or Iceland)

 • Must be over 18 years old

-• Other qualifications are listed on the individual job descriptions
+• Other qualifications are listed on the individual job description

 Application Process

-• Interviews will take place the week of February 13.
-Because of the time difference in London, please be prepared to interview in the mornings (between 7am and 9am AKST)
+• Because of the time difference, please be prepared to interview with the managers in the mornings (between 7am and 9am AKST).

 About New England Seafood International